 Global rating Satisfactory The prevocational doctor has met or exceeded performance expectations for the level of training during the term.
-Conditional Further information, assessment and/or remediation may be required before deciding that the prevocational doctor has met performance expectations for the level of training.
-Unsatisfactory The prevocational doctor has not met performance expectations for the level of training in the term.
+Conditional pass Further information, assessment and/or remediation will be required before deciding that the prevocational doctor has met performance expectations for the level of training during the term.
+Unsatisfactory The prevocational doctor has not met performance expectations for the level of training during the term.